Amsterdam/3DAmsterdam/docs/generatingdata.md

 You will see that it contains a ApplicationConfiguration object.
 Make sure the script points to the same config file we created in [getting started](gettingstarted.md), and save the scene.

-Next you see that there are 3 objects with a Bag3DObjImporter script on it for different LOD levels.
+Next you see that there are 3 objects in the scene with a Bag3DObjImporter script on it for different LOD levels.
 These practically do the same thing but use different source files, so as a example we will start with just one LOD level.

 Remove the two that are disabled, and select the remaining active BAG3DObjImportBuildings2.2 object so we can start setting the parameters: